 Once the teams have left Darwin they must travel as far as they can until 5:00pm in the afternoon where they make camp in the desert where-ever they happen to be.
 All teams must be fully self-sufficient and for all concerned it is a great adventure - many say the adventure of a lifetime.

 During the journey there are 7 mandatory check points where observers are changed and team managers may update themselves with the latest information on the weather, and their position in the field.
 At check points, teams can perform the most basic of maintenance only - checking and maintenance of tyre pressure and cleaning of debris from the vehicle.

 Participating teams enter their vehicle into one of the following three classes:

-The Adventure Class is a non-competitive class which provides opportunity for cars built for previous events.
+The Adventure Class is a non-competitive class for solar cars built for previous events.

 Learn more about the three classes here.